-Juayua is the most popular village on Ruta de las Flores with their weekly food fair.
-Los Chorros de Calera is also a fun swimming hole just outside town.
-Find out what is on the menu inside.
+Juayua is the most popular village on El Salvador’s Ruta de las Flores with the swimming hole at Los Chorros de Calera & the weekly Juayua Food Festival – find out what’s on the menu!

 Things to See & Do in Juayua